prawarpoudel/MRAM-Explore/readme.md

 ### Experiment 3.1

 -> Single memory location of 1 byte is chosen.
 -> Repeated programming 10K times
 -> Read the memory location 20 times to see any inconsistency

+With this experiment, the observation was not so good.
+This was because the device was robust.
+The output were as expected and not perturbed.